scipp/scipp/doc/type-erased-prototype.md

   };
   ```
   Additionally access via a name will probably be provided.
+  - Should variables be allowed to share a name if the have different types, e.g., `Variable::Value` and `Variable::Error` could both carry the name `"sample"` if the represent data for the sample.

 - We will need to support "axis" variables that are bin edges, i.e., are by 1 longer than the size of the dimension.
   If we iterate over all dimensions, what should the iteration for bin edges do?